rostro36/Notes/Big Data/Week 04/04_readings.md

-# Big Data Week 04
+# Big Data Week 04 readings
 ## [JSON Standard](https://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf)
 ### General
 JSON is a text syntax that facilitates structured data interchange and depends on Unicode in the hex numbers used in the \u escapement notation, this means JSON is programming language independent and the standard only defines conformance, not how to interpret the text e.g. if an object is a list or an array.